Trusted Equity Release, Bourne

 A walk through Bourne will take you on a journey of the town’s long history.
 The buildings tell the story of Bournes past; a rich and varied heritage that shapes the town and its community today.

-Bourne Buildings
+Bourne Historic Buildings

 There are currently 71 listed buildings in the parish of Bourne (with a total of 13 listed buildings in the town centre), the most important being the Abbey and Parish Church of Saint Peter and Saint Paul (1138) which is the only one scheduled Grade I. The others are Grade II, the most colourful being the aptly named Red Hall (ca. 1620), finished in red brick with ashlar quoins, many gabled and featuring a fine Tuscan porch.
 From 1860 to 1959, it was the town's railway station booking office and waiting room.
 At two stages, in the 1890s and 1960s, it came close to demolition, but the building is now well preserved by Bourne United Charities.
 The former station booking office serves as the BUC's office.